Lesson video

 It is the one that's right in the middle and it's the biggest.

-They look to be the smallest word.
+Possibly scenic or busy, they look to be the smallest words.

-So we'd know how people are using different words on social media to describe Sam's town.
+So, we'd know how people are using different words on social media to describe Sam's town.

 People were asked how they felt about a new food market opening.